 If you are in work

 - Within workplaces the two-metre social distance rule should be maintained, and if that is not possible then your employer has a responsibility to protect you and to help us all fight this virus.
-There is a moral and health obligation on employers.

 - If you are a member of a recognised trade union check their advice, and ask that they to speak to your employer.
 The unions also have useful advice on their websites.